yosshy/bergenholm/docs/USAGE_CLI.md

    ...
    ===== Trying boot from local disk =====
    </pre>

-   XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX is the system UUID of your install-target.
+   XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX is the system (BIOS) UUID of your install-target.

 2. Ckeck the entry for it on the kickstart install server.

    <pre>
    $ bergenholmclient host list
    samplehost